oerc0122/MDANSE/Doc/pages/H_conv.rst

 by a numerical derivative of the atomic positions. :numref:`figure-timestep-vacf` shows that the numerical derivative for the calculation which used the ``in step of`` setting of 10 (orange curves in :numref:`figure-timestep-vacf` and :numref:`figure-timestep-dos`), had caused a severely underestimated VACF value at :math:`t=0`.
-Additionally the longer time step means that it misses the trough seen in the blue curve of :numref:`figure-timestep-vacf` between 0 and 2000 fs.
+Additionally, the longer time step means that it misses the trough seen in the blue curve of :numref:`figure-timestep-vacf` between 0 and 2000 fs.
 The resulting DOS (orange curve in :numref:`figure-timestep-dos`) does not provide the higher frequency results, has a peak at an incorrect position, and falls off towards zero far to early.